My Thermal Set Up Explained

 Frequently Asked Questions

-What is the recommended optical center line height for tactical setups?
+What is the recommended optical center line height for a thermal clip-on setup?

-Why is a magnifier often needed with a thermal clip-on?
+Why is a magnifier often needed with thermal clip-on devices?

 More Tactical & Gear Videos You Might Like